Anxiety Management

 Examine your level of self-confidence and hope

-• Very easy to be unrealistic on what you can handle or deal with.
+• Very easy to be unrealistic about what you can handle or deal with.

 • I can’t deal/handle this.